Tazegul/ADCS-ESC-Vuln-Research/ESC1/readme.md

 **A3.** In this scenario isolate the certificate server and domain controllers and delete vulnerable or all templates.
 Then log in to the domain controller and restart krbtgt user's password twice.
 As a last step remove isolation and reconfigure certificate server.

 > [!CAUTION]
 > Note that this scenario will kill all sessions in the domain for all users, including service users in the domain.
-Although this solution is the most definitive solution, it may cause service interruptions in the domain afterwards.
+Although this is the most definitive solution, it may cause service interruptions in the domain afterwards.